ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Monday</h3>A chance of rain and snow.
-Mostly cloudy, with a high near 42.
-North northeast wind around 7 mph.<br></div>
+         <h3>Monday</h3>Mostly cloudy, with a high near 42.
+Northeast wind around 8 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Monday Night</h3>Rain and snow.
-Cloudy, with a low around 30.
+Cloudy, with a low around 31.
 Northeast wind around 8 mph.
-New snow accumulation of 1 to 3 inches possible.<br></div>
+New snow accumulation of around one inch possible.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tuesday</h3>A chance of rain and snow.
-Mostly cloudy, with a high near 36.
-North northeast wind around 10 mph, with gusts as high as 18
+         <h3>Tuesday</h3>Freezing rain likely and rain and snow likely.
+Cloudy, with a high near 36.
+North northeast wind around 9 mph.
+New snow accumulation
-         mph.
-New snow accumulation of less than half an inch possible.<br></div>
+         of less than half an inch possible.
+Little or no ice accumulation expected.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
+         <h3>Tuesday Night</h3>A slight chance of rain and snow before midnight, then a slight chance of snow and a slight chance of freezing rain.
+Mostly
-         <h3>Tuesday Night</h3>A chance of rain and snow.
-Mostly cloudy, with a low around 25.
-North northeast wind around 10 mph.<br></div>
+         cloudy, with a low around 24.
+North northeast wind around 9 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Wednesday</h3>A chance of snow before noon, then a chance of rain and snow.
-Mostly cloudy, with a high near 34.
-North northeast wind around
+         <h3>Wednesday</h3>A slight chance of snow before noon, then a chance of rain and snow.
+Mostly cloudy, with a high near 35.
+North northeast wind
-         10 mph.
+         around 9 mph.
 New snow accumulation of less than one inch possible.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Wednesday Night</h3>A chance of rain and snow.
-Mostly cloudy, with a low around 23.
+         <h3>Wednesday Night</h3>Rain and snow likely.
+Mostly cloudy, with a low around 24.
 North wind around 9 mph.
-New snow accumulation of less than
+New snow accumulation of around one inch
-         one inch possible.<br></div>
+         possible.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Thursday</h3>Partly sunny, with a high near 33.
-North wind around 7 mph.
-New snow accumulation of less than half an inch possible.<br></div>
+         <h3>Thursday</h3>A slight chance of snow.
+Partly sunny, with a high near 34.
+North wind around 8 mph.
+New snow accumulation of less than one
+         inch possible.<br></div>
    </p>
 </div>